Initial Comments: Name - 01 - Component - 01

 Facility ID# 50641501 Component 01 Main Building

-Based on a Relicensure Survey conducted on November 16, 2022, it was determined Children's Dental Surgery Of Philadelphia was not in compliance as related to the requirements of the Life Safety Code for a new Ambulatory health care occupancy.
+Based on a Recertification/Relicensure Survey completed on November 12, 2024, it was determined that Children's Dental Surgery of Philadelphia, was not in compliance with the following requirements of the Life Safety Code for a new Ambulatory health care occupancy.
 Compliance with the National Fire Protection Association's Life Safety Code is required by 42 CFR 416.44(b).

-This is a three-story, Type II (222), fire resistive construction, with a basement, which is fully sprinklered.
+This is a three-story, Type II (222), fire resistive building, with a basement, that is fully sprinklered.

 Plan of Correction: